 - College or university transcripts showing that the applicant has a four-year degree in a biological or physical science.

-- At least two years’ documented experience in point-of-care testing.
+- At least two years’ experience in point-of-care testing documented through a letter from a supervisor.

-Application Deadline: Application, fee, and all supporting documents must be received by September 30, 2018, 5 p.m.
+Application Deadline: Application form, application fee, and all supporting documents must be received through the online application portal by April 1, 2019, 5 p.m.
 Eastern Time.
+Submissions will be accepted starting on January 14.